Augustus Meredith Nanton: Winnipeg General Strike

 A source of great personal sadness for Nanton was the Winnipeg General Strike that followed not even a year after peace in Europe was announced.
-Not only as the city's leading financier, but as President of Winnipeg Electric he was also the leading employer in Winnipeg.
-Despite all he had done to grow Winnipeg from its roots before the war and all his work to support Canadian soldiers – particularly those from Manitoba – during the war, he became a figure of contempt to many.
-Not only did the supporters of the Labour Party of Canada who had argued against Conscription turn against him, but also many of the soldiers who he had done so much to support rallied against him when they returned home to find their jobs had been taken by immigrants who had continued to come West during the war.
+As the city's leading financier and President of Winnipeg Electric he was the leading employer in the city.
+Despite his efforts to grow Winnipeg from its roots before the war and to support Canadian soldiers – particularly those from Manitoba – during the war, he became a figure of contempt to many.
+Not only did the supporters of the Labour Party of Canada who had argued against Conscription turn against him, but also many of the soldiers he had supported rallied against him when they returned home to find their jobs had been given up.

 Nanton joined with other business leaders to keep open the essential services to Winnipeg that the strikers had closed.
 At one mass meeting Nanton was physically attacked and a man cried out to the crowd to burn his house down.
 In consequence he sent his wife and daughters to sleep with friends while he and his staff took turns to patrol the grounds of Kilmorie during the night.
 No attack was made at Kilmorie, but the barn on his farm at Rosser was purposefully burned to the ground and twenty of his horses were killed.

 In 1923, Nanton was asked to chair the non-profit Canada Colonization Association.
 Still exhausted from his exertions during the war, Nanton wanted to decrease his responsibilities but he accepted the position anyway, seen as the only man who could pull the committee together, a proof of his enduring reputation.